columbia-fsf-f2019/bamazon/README.md

-# Bamazon: the ultimate shopping experience!
+# Bamazon: the ultimate shopping experience!  :shopping:

 The BAMAZON experience begins with an initial greeting welcoming the customer and prompting them to answer Y/N if they would like to continue shopping.
 If yes, the user is presented with a list of the most popular items in stock.
 Each line-item in the table contains an id number as well as the corresponding department, price, and remaining stock quantity.